Continuous Sensitivity Analysis for $\delta N$ Formalism: Review of Gradient Expansion and Formalism

 When gradient effects remain relevant after horizon exit, the homogeneous approximation becomes insufficient.
 A systematic improvement is provided by the \emph{higher-order matching} method, in which the superhorizon solution is written as

-where the mode functions $u_{\rm ad}$ and $u_{\rm nad}$ are determined by matching the higher-order terms \eqref{Di_parameters} of the gradient expansion to the MS solution.
+where the mode functions $u_{\rm ad}$ and $u_{\rm nad}$ are determined by matching the higher-order terms of the gradient expansion (derived by relation~\eqref{Di_parameters}) to the MS solution.
 This procedure incorporates finite-$k$ corrections and enables one to track the evolution of perturbations beyond the leading long-wavelength approximation.